 You can put your scrap wood away for now. 🙂

-This post contains affiliate links, which connect you with great products relevant to this post and may generate a small commission for this site.
+This post contains affiliate links that connect you to great products relevant to this post.
+If you click and make a purchase, I may make a small commission at absolutely no cost to you.
 Please read my disclosures for more information.

 1. Solo Cups and a Sticker Organizer

 It’s easier to organize kids’ art supplies when they’re little before they accumulate too much stuff.
 This plastic bin (the size of a shoe box) and plastic Solo cups keeps scissors, crayons, and markers tidy while a little washi tape makes the DIY art caddy cute.

 An inexpensive letter tray is a perfect size for coloring paper, and handles make it easy to carry around.

 The small accordion file is ideal to organize stickers and those darn temporary tattoos that appear in every party goody bag.